How do you control attacks from aphids on roses? Here’s the scene!

 - An entire rose bush plant with less vigor

-The first questions many new to battling aphid attacks on roses are:
+The first questions many new to battling aphid attacks are:

 - Where do you start in the control of rose aphids?

-- What chemical or natural sprays will get rid of the aphids on my roses?
+- What chemical or natural sprays will get rid of the aphids?

 - What natural enemies will eat aphids lunching on the rose bushes?

-Before you grab the aphid killing sprayer, let’s take a moment for some aphid education.
+Before you grab the killing sprayer, let’s take a moment for some education.

-First, there are various species of aphids (100’s) which attack all kinds of plants.
+First, there are various species of aphids (100’s) that attack all kinds of plants.

-However, there are a couple of aphid species which fancy rose bushes.
+However, there are a couple of species that fancy rose bushes.